sweattep/modern_quotes/README.md

 >The clinical and molecular studies presented clearly indicate that physical activity leads to metabolic transformations resulting in a decrease of CRC risk.
 Additionally, weight reduction induced by physical exercise in overweight and obese individuals might also be protective.

 >Curcumin is effective in promoting apoptosis and inhibiting DNA mutations, cancer cell proliferation, metastasis, and inflammation.

+>Yogurt consumption does not increase circulating IGF-1 as has been shown for other dairy products.
+Probiotics - the beneficial living microorganisms enriched in yogurt – could also influence the mucosal immune system and its integration with the mammary glands.
+Probiotics and fermented dairy products have been shown to boost intestinal microbiome richness, which might increase urinary estrogen73; induce apoptosis of breast cancer cell lines